microsoft/app-innovation-workshop/Walkthrough Guide/06_Functions_Cognitive_Services/README.md

 > **Hint:** We have already prepared an Azure Function so we don't need to start from scratch!
 In the repository, there is an Azure Function called [`ResizeImage.cs`](/Backend/Functions/ResizeImage.cs) that contains the code for our szenario.
 >
 >1.
+Get triggered by a Storage Queue message
+>1.
 Take an image from Azure Blob Storage
->2.
+>1.
 Upload it to the Cognitive Services Computer Vision API
->3.
+>1.
 Write the resized images back to Auire Blob Storage
->4.
+>1.
 Updates the Cosmos DB entry

 #### 2.1.2 Tooling